ElliottjPierce/noiz/book/src/quick-start/README.md

 Note also that not all types can be scaled.
 For that (rare) case, there is [`RawNoise`](https://docs.rs/noiz/latest/noiz/struct.RawNoise.html).

-Armed with this knowledge, let's take a look at the main noise types in the next chapter.
+Next, let's look at some more complex algorithms.